sebastianspicker/rootstock/docs/COMPARISON.md

 This page keeps the current comparison guidance concise after earlier rough notes.

 ## Usage
-- Made the the main flow assumptions easier to check later.
+- Merged scattered app guidance into the docs.

 - Earlier scratch notes were compressed into the current guidance.